Information for Early Childhood Professionals

 Early Childhood Special Education

-Head Start also provides financial opportunities for educators to gain additional training in a variety of areas while working.
+Head Start provides financial opportunities for educators to gain additional training in a variety of areas while working.
 These opportunities include child development, health, nutrition, disabilities, mental health, community resources, and more.

 Parents and former students also have the opportunity to volunteer and become educators with Head Start.